Concept induction

 survey = Survey(questions=[q_concepts, q_sentiment])

-We add the scenarios to the survey and then run it to generate a dataset of results:
+We add the scenarios to the survey and then run it with the default model (currently gpt-4o) to generate a dataset of results:

 [6]: